toddzebert/SAOut-Of-This-World/firmware/readme.md

 The next most important concept is the "registry".
 Because this SAO is meant to be an i2c target, all the settings and outputs are stored in the registry.
 The i2c library modifies the registry directly when it receives a write.
 Things and Effects depend on both reading and writing to the registry.
 Any i2c controller can switch Effect "modes", settings, or even control the LEDs and WS2812s directly using the "Raw" Effect.

+For Stars, the 8bit value is passed through a gamma map table, then its reduced to 6 bits for the LED soft PWM.

-The MCU is the CH32V003F4U6 (QFN-20) chip, with 2 buttons, 16 WS2812s (in one channel) and five LEDs, two of which are wired special - see the hardware readme.
+The MCU is the CH32V003F4U6 (QFN-20) chip, with 2 buttons, 16 WS2812s (in one channel) and five (soft PWM)LEDs, two of which are wired special - see the hardware readme.

 When tested during supercon 2024, it was pulling high 30's to mid 40's ma.